U.S.89 Kanab to Kanab Creek Overview

 This Week's Construction Activity

-All questions regarding the construction schedule and business access should be directed to Lisa Beck or Dave Asay from FrontLine Public Involvement.
+All questions regarding the construction schedule and travel access should be directed to Lisa Beck or Dave Asay from FrontLine Public Involvement.

 They will coordinate with citizens and businesses in providing accurate construction impact information.

 Contact Information: Lisa Beck - 801.663.1711 and Dave Asay - 801.712.3030.

 All media inquiries should be directed to UDOT Region 4 Communications Manager Kevin Kitchen at email@example.com or the department's media hotline at 801-746-9932.

 UDOT is urging motorists to plan for daily three-hour closures, Monday through Friday on US-89 immediately north of Kanab.

 Traffic through the construction area will be controlled at times with pilot car operations and flaggers.
 Motorists can expect up to a 20 minute delay.
 Be aware of changing traffic patterns and significantly reduced speed limits in the area.

 Due to the dangers associated with mass ecvacation, potential rock fall and heavy equipment operations, UDOT urges off-road vehicles and hikers to stay clear of the area.